Planning Your Japan Trip in 2025-2026: Best Times to Visit & Seasonal Tips

 Try ‘Any Wear, Anywhere’ to reduce your suitcase space

-‘Any Wear, Anywhere’ is an innovative service that allows you to rent stylish clothes for all seasons and most sizes, making travel in Japan lighter and more eco-friendly.
-By using surplus and used garments, this service not only reduces luggage weight but also cuts down on carbon emissions in partnership with Japan Airlines.
-Enjoy exploring Japan with a lighter load and a clear conscience!
+‘Any Wear, Anywhere’ lets you rent stylish clothes in Japan for any season and most sizes, helping you pack lighter and travel greener.
+By using surplus and secondhand garments, it reduces both luggage weight and carbon emissions—so you can explore Japan with a lighter load and a clear conscience.

 Using ‘Any Wear, Anywhere’ is easy.
 Simply access the official website from your PC or smartphone and reserve your wardrobe before traveling to Japan.